Timeline of events in Britain's exit from the European Union

 Dec, 13: Von der Leyen and Johnson say negotiations will continue, vowing to go the “extra mile” to get a deal.

-Dec, 24: The U.K. and EU announce they have struck a provisional agreement, just over a week before the year-end deadline.
+Dec.
+24: The U.K. and EU announce they have struck a deal, just over a week before the year-end deadline, that will allow tariff- and quota-free trade to continue.

+Dec.
+30: EU leaders in Brussels and Johnson in London officially sign the agreement.
+Britain's House of Commons votes its approval with a day to go until the split becomes official on New Year's Eve.

 ———